 UW Medicine is a clinical research and healthcare system that provides a higher degree of healthcare for pre-med students.
 UW Medicine health professionals provide the most up-to-date care for each individual patient through these integrated programs, lead one of the world's largest and most comprehensive medical research programs, and provide innovative learning programs for students, trainees, and practitioners in the health professions.
 UW Medicine, as the region's only comprehensive clinical, research, and learning health system, provides a higher level of healthcare, ranging from primary and preventive care to the most highly specialized care for the most complex medical conditions.

-VisualDx is a clinical decision support system that aims to improve diagnostic accuracy and patient safety in healthcare settings.
-By integrating a curated medical image library with a robust search engine, it provides clinicians with patient-specific answers swiftly, facilitating informed therapeutic decisions.
-The platform encompasses high-quality images covering a range of both pediatric and adult medical conditions.
-Used by over 2,300 hospitals, clinics, and medical schools globally, VisualDx enhances point-of-care decisions and fosters better patient engagement, enabling healthcare providers to deliver timely and effective care.
+VisualDx is a diagnostic clinical decision support system that aims to enhance diagnostic accuracy and improve patient safety.
+By integrating a curated medical image library with a powerful search engine, VisualDx provides clinicians with patient-specific answers in seconds.
+The platform is designed for both web-based and mobile use, facilitating point-of-care decisions and fostering patient engagement.
+It offers high-quality images that encompass a wide range of pediatric and adult medical conditions.
+VisualDx is utilized by over 2,300 hospitals, clinics, and medical schools globally, enabling healthcare professionals to make better and faster decisions for their patients.

 ExploRNA Therapeutics